puppybits/Truth-News/svvdtjnhsa.md

 # The Problem

 With Lyrebird and new AI video reconstruction fake news is about to explode.
-The will be zero chance of validating the truthfulness of ANY content.
+There will be zero chance of validating the truthfulness of ANY content.
 The only way to combat these lies will be with the integrity of professionals journalist and the immutability of the facts.
 If we don't do this now the